GianlucaP17/WristWonders/README.md

    - Flutter-compatible IDE: Choose an IDE such as Android Studio, Visual Studio Code, or IntelliJ IDEA

 , and install the Flutter and Dart plugins.
+   - Register a new API-Key on [watchbase.com](https://watchbase.com/manuals/datafeed/1/en/topic/intro) and replace the one in end_point.dart

 2. **Clone the Repository**:
    - Open a terminal or command prompt.